shailender-rawat/ddd-lending/README.md

  Core Domain and Subdomains
  Context Mapping
  Other...
 (Open text)

 How do I identify a Bounded Context?
-(Open text)
+(Open text) Identify Independent Service Heuristics / rule of thumb for identifying candidate value stream and domain boundaries would it led the team to focus and succeed cognitive load would act independently

 How do I know a Bounded Context is Core Domain?
 (Open text)